 History stands testament to the endless struggle of the long-suffering patience of God with His people, who continually made excuses and turned their backs toward God – refusing to come to His feast.
 The Holy Forefathers, whom we celebrate today, were those faithful and good servants who came to the feast of the Lord and were instructed by Him to go out and call all others to the feast.

 And when the time of fulfillment had come, and our Lord Jesus Christ was born and lived and preached among the people, the Lord’s own people were those that rejected Him.
 He therefore went to the highways and byways, to the poor, the blind, and the lame to gather those that would come to His divine supper and partake in His glorious feast.

 My dear brothers and sisters in Christ, this call of the King - inviting His people to His feast continues in our own day.
-Indeed, as we heard from the words of our holy father Herman of Alaska this week, this call of the King continues not just each day, but each hour, and each moment.
+Indeed, as we hear from the words of our holy father Herman of Alaska, whose day we celebrated this week, this call of the King continues not just each day, but each hour, and each moment.

 Today’s Gospel is a potent parable, illustrating for us the call of God and the choice that each of us makes every day, every hour, and every moment.